- Measuring Growth

 a.
 Low achieving or high achieving?

 Yes, value-added modeling is fair even if your students are low achieving or high achieving.
 Value-added modeling is based on growth, not proficiency or achievement.
 The growth expectation for each student is based on each student's own previous achievement.
-Regardless of whether students are proficient, the Ohio value-added model will estimate whether, on average, students met the growth expectation for a class or school.
+Regardless of whether students are proficient, the Ohio value-added model estimates whether, on average, students met the growth expectation for a class or school.
+It is a requirement that any test that is used in EVAAS analyses meet the criteria of demonstrating sufficient stretch at the extremes.
+This requirement ensures that progress can be measured for both low-achieving students as well as high-achieving students.

 b.
 Part of a certain socioeconomic/demographic group?